aadii-7372/MaxKasHHHH/README.md

 - COMPUTER SCIENCE ENGINEER
 -
 -👋 Hi, I’m @MaxKasHHHH
-- 🌱 I’m currently learning Ccore JAVA and web devlopment
+- 🌱 I’m currently working as .NET Devloper at @ERICSSON
-- 📫 2nd year student
+- 📫 2023 graduate
 -linkedin:- linkedin.com/in/aditya-prakash-986375167
 <!---
 MaxKasHHHH/MaxKasHHHH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.